⚡ Electrical Tips

 What Is a Safety Switch — And Why Does It Matter?

-A safety switch monitors the flow of electricity through a circuit.
+A safety switch (also called a Residual Current Device or RCD) monitors the flow of electricity through a circuit.
 If it detects even a tiny amount of current leaking to earth — which happens when someone gets an electric shock, or when faulty wiring contacts metal or water — it cuts power in about 30 milliseconds.

 Safety switches are not the same as circuit breakers.
-This is a common misconception.
-Circuit breakers protect against overloads and short circuits (they stop wiring from overheating).
-Safety switches protect against electrocution (they stop you from being harmed).
+This is a common misconception that we hear almost every week.
+Circuit breakers protect against overloads and short circuits — they stop wiring from overheating and catching fire.
+Safety switches protect against electrocution — they stop you from being harmed.
 You need both.
 For a detailed explanation, see our safety switch and RCD installation guide.

 How Often Should You Test Safety Switches?

-The official recommendation from manufacturers, Energex, and electrical authorities is clear:
+The official recommendation from the Queensland Electrical Safety Office, Energex, and safety switch manufacturers is clear:

 When to Test Why